TopoInVis-Workshop/TopoInVis-Workshop.github.io/README.md

 # TopoInVis-Workshop.github.io

-Redirection of TopoInVis landing page to the website for current year
+This repository sets up a web page that redirects the default TopoInVis landing to the current year's web page.

+Update index.html to redirect to the new page when creating a website for a new year.